 Why ClearShares OCIO ETF?

 The fund is actively managed.
 Its diversified holdings are primarily focused in passive, index-based ETFs, but OCIO also utilizes actively managed ETFs or individual securities when management believes it advantageous.

 A cost-effective alternative to the traditional outsourced chief investment officer (OCIO) model.
 The fund integrates the cost advantages and transparency of an ETF structure with the experienced professional management, research, and analytics of the traditional OCIO model.

 A potential core- or total-portfolio solution.
 Fees and minimums may be less than other outsourced arrangements.
 The ETF structure can also be much less costly and cumbersome than building a portfolio of individual securities or ETFs in-house.

 Disciplined risk management.
 Risk analysis is embedded in our investment process, and OCIO ETF does not invest in ETFs that employ high levels of leverage, derivatives, or highly illiquid securities.
 OCIO ETF typically limits investments in any single ETF to a maximum of 5% of total assets.
 We do not use leverage at the fund level.

 The OCIO Advantage

 An innovative investment solution integrating the expertise of the OCIO model with the cost advantages of an ETF

 A collaborative, disciplined investment process:

 1. Quantitative, trend-based analysis: We use macroeconomic research and analysis to isolate forward-skewed opportunities.
 Our analysis also evaluates global economic scenarios by probability of occurrence and seeks to identify the markets, asset classes, sectors, styles, and geographic regions best positioned to deliver positive absolute and relative returns.

 2. Risk analysis: We also seek to identify markets, asset classes, sectors, styles, and geographic regions at risk – those that may encounter negative headwinds over the next 3-12 months.
 Among the factors included in our analysis are the price series and trend of each holding, credit spread levels, market volatility, yield curve shape, energy prices, market correlations, and currency risks.

-3. Bottom-up research: We seek to identify asset classes that are attractive on both an absolute and relative basis, and to select optimal equity, fixed income, and alternative investments.
+3. Bottom-up research: We seek to identify asset classes that are attractive on both an absolute and relative basis, and to select optimal global equity, fixed income, and inflation hedged investments.